eridhobffry/paguyuban-next/NEXT_SPRINT_PLAN.md

 - Align CI Playwright baseURL with `playwright.config.ts` web server:
   - Option A: set `PLAYWRIGHT_BASE_URL=http://localhost:3100`
   - Option B: remove the env override so config default (3100) is used
+  - Current: Using default 3100 with Playwright `reuseExistingServer` in CI; keep consistent.

 Acceptance criteria